Skip to main content

 Module description

-This module introduces you to, and allows you to critically engage with, intersectionality theories, concepts and approaches.
+In this module we introduce you to, and allow you to critically engage with, intersectionality theories, concepts and approaches.
 Our emphasis is upon how this interpretive tool can be used to critically explore the interaction of race, gender, class, sexuality and disability with crime, crime policy and the criminal justice system.
 Also, how intersectionality theories and ideas are being used to understand crime policy and to critique extant criminal justice processes.

 Learning objectives